FirespriteLtd/website/site/content/careers/_index.md

         We offer a competitive salary and a friendly, inclusive environment where teams and team members are supported and encouraged to express their creativity but also trusted to manage their workflow and responsibilities.
-We arrange beers on a Friday for the team to kick back and bi-annual big social outings at Christmas and Summer are also organised for all staff to attend.
+We arrange drinks on a Friday for the team to kick back and bi-annual big social outings at Christmas and Summer are also organised for all staff to attend.
       image:
         alt: What we offer